raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 ![](images/additive_color_mixing.png)

-  - In additive colors mixing there are three primary colours: red, green, and blue.
-  - In the image there are three spotlights of equal brightness, one for each primary colour.
-  - In the absence of any colour the result is black.
-  - If all three primary colors are mixed, the result is white.
-  - When red and green combine, the result is yellow.
-  - When red and blue combine, the result is magenta.
-  - When blue and green combine, the result is cyan.
-  - It's possible to make even more colours than this by varying the brightness of the primary colours used.
+In additive colors mixing there are three primary colours: red, green, and blue.
+In the image above, there are three spotlights of equal brightness, one for each primary colour.
+In the absence of any colour the result is black.If all three primary colors are mixed, the result is white.
+When red and green combine, the result is yellow.
+When red and blue combine, the result is magenta.
+When blue and green combine, the result is cyan.
+It's possible to make even more colours than this by varying the brightness of the primary colours used.

 1. Open **Python 3** from a terminal window as `sudo` by typing: